marvanG/intelligent-systems-project/README.md

 3. Store the API token as "API_KEY.txt" outside the repo.
 4. Download all the requirements.
 5. Open the furhat sdk launcher and click launch, then click "start remote API".
-6. Open a python environment like VScode and run "main".
+6. Open a python environment like VScode and run "main.py".